yogykwan/multi-user-blog/README.md

 ## Step 5: Add Other Features on Your Own
 - Users should only be able to edit/delete their posts.
 They receive an error message if they disobey this rule.
 - Users can like/unlike posts, but not their own.
 They receive an error message if they disobey this rule.
 - Users can comment on posts.
-They can only edit/delete their own posts, and they should receive an error message if they disobey this rule.
+They can only edit/delete their own comments, and they should receive an error message if they disobey this rule.

 ## Step 6: Final Touches
 - Create a README.md file explaining how to run your code.